heroku/heroku-api-plugin/README.md

 $ heroku api [--version VERSION] METHOD PATH
 ```

-   -v, --version VERSION # version to use (e.g. 2, 3, or 3.variant)

   The api command is a convenient but low-level way to send requests
   to the Heroku API.
 It sends an HTTP request to the Heroku API
   using the given method on the given path.
 For methods PUT, PATCH,